Deep brown from rich molasses, this Bran Muffins with Molasses and Raisins recipe also calls for buttermilk and makes a healthy breakfast or snack.

-These old fashioned molasses muffins have a sweet and rich taste while being packed full of fiber.
-We love the unique flavors in these muffins!
+Our old fashioned all bran muffins have a sweet and rich taste while being packed full of fiber.
+We love the unique flavors in these easy muffins!

 These muffins are so good!
 Since everything old is new again I’m just waiting on these old fashioned muffins to be the next coffee shop trend.